YaHshua's Name - Removing The Fog of Religion

 It is true, in the Modern Hebrew language you will not find the spelling YaHshua and you will not find the spelling Yeshua either, and why not?
 Because both of these names, as you see them, are English transliterations.
 Simply put a Transliteration is the reproduction of a word or name from one language to another to produce the same sound, or pronunciation, while a Translation is and attempt at producing a meaning for meaning from one language to another.

 You see this throughout the Old Testament.
-The Prophets all have names containing the name of or a reference to their God.
-There is Jeremiah, Isaiah, Obadiah, Zephaniah, Zechariah and, of course, the famous prophet of fire, Elijah.
+The Prophets, and others, have names containing the name of or a reference to the God of Abraham, Isaac, and Israel.
+There is Jeremiah, Isaiah, Obadiah, Zephaniah, Zechariah and, of course, the famous prophet of fire, Elijah (Eli YaH).
 Look in the Book of Kings and you will see the names of Kings also containing the name of the God of Israel.
 Ahaziah, Hezekiah, Amaziah, Azariah, and the mother of this King also had been named after the God of Israel, YaH – Jecholiah, mother of Azariah.
-The Hebrew Scriptures, we call the Old Testament, is filled with the Name of the God of Israel, but is mostly ignored.
+The Hebrew Scriptures, we call the Old Testament, is filled with the Name of the God of Israel -- seen but not heard -- hearing but not seeing -- Mat 13:14 - even to this very day, this prophecy is continuing, and not just with Israel only, but gentiles too.

 It is worth noting that during this time of the Kings, Israel fell into its deepest era of idol worship – they were very “religious”.
 Read the last Chapters of the Second book of Kings and you get the picture, seeing how far away from the True God they had fallen.
-Idols set up in the Temple, the Torah (writings of Moses) lost (forgotten) then found, monuments and idols of wood and stone set up on the crest of every hill, all for the faithful of Israel to worship every god, its seems, except the true God that delivered them from Egypt.
-This God has a Name and they used it I ignorance but gave His Name, gave Him, no honor.
+Idols set up in the Temple, the Torah (writings of Moses) lost (forgotten) then found, monuments and idols of wood and stone set up on the crest of every hill.
+And all for the faithful of Israel to worship every god, its seems, except the true God that delivered them from Egypt, becoming tolerant to every kind of god, becoming a very religious people.
+The God of all creation, the God that delivered their people from bondage, and when they gained their freedom they turned to their own imaginations, even to false gods of other nations.
+Using His Holy Name, at that time and now, today, in ignorance they used His Name, but without honor or devotion, forgetting what it even meant.
+Today we see this very same thing, as Christians everywhere sing out the praise to Him in their Ignorance -- HaLLeluYaH -- that is to say, Praise You YaH.
+Hearing but not seeing -- Seeing but not hearing.

 He Has A Name

-Our Heavenly Father has a Name and He sent His Son, our Savior, to pay the ultimate price for us and He gave him a name.
-He did not name the Messiah some strange name but a name found among men already, a name that carries the Father’s Name –
+Our Heavenly Father has a Name and He sent His Son, our Savior, to pay the ultimate price for us and He gave Him a Name.
+He did not name the Messiah some strange name but a name found among men already, a name that carries the Father’s Name – what a concept, a son named after His Father -- YaHshua

-(John 1:18) No man hath seen God (the Father) at any time; the only begotten Son, which is in the bosom of the Father, he has declared him.
+(John 1:18) No man has seen God (the Father) at any time; the only begotten Son, which is in the bosom of the Father, he has declared Him.
 KJV

 (John 1:18) No one has ever seen God, but God the One and Only, who is at the Father's side, has made him known.
 NIV